mssola/operum/README.md

 1. You need to provide a `RAILS_MASTER_KEY`, just like any other Rails application.
 2. You need to create a Docker volume for the `/rails/storage` path.
-This path will contain the SQLite3 database, and so you need this to persist across deployments.
+This path will contain the SQLite3 database and thus you need this to persist across deployments.

 Oh, yeah, we are using SQLite3 in production, no biggie!
 For the use case of